Each congregation should be able to demonstrate the ability to fulfill its purpose through these viability norms.

 Congregational Assessment Matrix

 Congregations are encouraged to use the Congregational Assessment Matrix in groups to get a good picture of their ministry.
 Download a presentation to walk through the assessment.
-Contact Pastor Jack Horner, Assistant to the Bishop for Evangelical Mission, to lead this exercise or for more information.
+Contact Pastor Lamont Wells, Director for Evangelical Mission, for more information.

 The synod offers grants for outreach plans, new starts, and parish renewal.

 Pastor Bob Fritch runs "Evangelism 101" and "Church Marketing" workshops regularly.

 This six-part series of six-hour workshops improves church vitality by training leaders in:

 See www.healthycongregations.com.
 Also, Pastor Kathleen Koran can help your congregation, cluster, or conference get started.

 NCD is a tool for improving the quality of churches and releasing their God-given potential.
 Based on the experiences of 40,000 parishes on six continents, it uses universal principles to help congregations assess their work in eight ministry areas.
 The process usually needs at least a year to complete.
 Visit www.ncd-international.org.
 Synod-trained coaches can introduce NCD to leaders and help local teams as well.